 Called Temple of the Maskes because of huge stone masks guarding its roofcomb, Temple II is almost as tall as Temple I, Its summit offers travel-poster views of the Great Plaza and two labyrinthine ceremonial and residential complexes named the North Acropolis and the Central Acropolis.

 Dozens of stone pillars known as stelae, each one paired with a circular altar, stand in rows throughout the plaza and along surrounding terraces.
 Carvings and glyphs commemorating important dates and the great deeds of Tikal’s rulers still adorn many of these weathered monoliths.

 From atop Tikal’s pyramids, Maya astronomers tracked the movements of Venus and all the other visible planets.

 They used calculations, extremely accurate even by today’s standards, to fine tune their complex calendar, which can be compared to a system of interlocking gears made up to a 260-day calendar known as the tzolkin that meshed with a 365-day solar calendar to complete 52-year cycles.

 The enigmatic Maya ran this complex arrangement like a time machine back and forth across immense spans of time.

 One of Tikal’s stelae records a mysterious date more that five millions years in the past, and glyphs on a stela at Quirigua in eastern Guatemala commemorate some obscure event that took place 400 million years ago.

 Bottle of water

 Best clothing for warm weather

-*) Bring sunscreen.
+*) Bring plenty of bottled drinking water and sunscreen.
 The Peten has a tropical climate similar to that of Mexico's Yucatan Peninsula.